openshift/openshift-ansible/playbooks/openstack/README.md

 This will abort the Ansible playbook execution as soon as any error is encountered.

-Now, run the provision + install playbook -- this will create the OpenStack
+Now, run the provision + install playbook.
+This will create OpenStack resources and deploy an OpenShift cluster on top of them:
-resources:

 ```bash
 $ ansible-playbook --user openshift \